anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

 ## Support of off-site PKI service {#uc1}

-The key element of BRSKI-AE is that the authorization of a certification request is performed based on an authenticated self-contained object, binding the certification request to the authentication using the IDevID.
+The key element of BRSKI-AE is that the authorization of a certification request MUST be performed based on an authenticated self-contained object, binding the certification request to the authentication using the IDevID.
 This enables interaction with off-site or off-line PKI (RA/CA) components.
-In addition, the authorization of the certification request may be done not only by the domain registrar but by PKI components residing in the backend of the domain operator (off-site) as described in {{sup-env}}.
+In addition, the authorization of the certification request MAY be done not only by the domain registrar but by PKI components residing in the backend of the domain operator (off-site) as described in {{sup-env}}.
-Also, the certification request may be piggybacked on another protocol.
+Also, the certification request MAY be piggybacked on another protocol.
 This leads to generalizations in the placement and enhancements of the logical elements as shown in {{uc1figure}}.